pwrtelegram/pwrtelegram/README.md

 All of the official telegram bot API features plus:

+* *NEW* It can be used to send inline keyboards with text-only messages and text mentions for users without a username!

+* *NEW* It can be used with a normal account (with a phone number)!

+* *NEW* It can be used to sign up to telegram!

 * *NEW* It can fetch any mtproto update, such as name changes, typing notifications, changes of the online status and much more!

-* *NEW* It can be used with a normal account (with a phone number)!

 * Support for [deep telegram bots](https://telegram.me/daniilgentili).